Keeping things going when the user leaves

 When all the downloads are are complete, just like before urlSession(_:downloadTask:didFinishDownloadingTo:)

-is be called for each download to allow any post-download processing to occur.
+will be called for each download to allow any post-download processing to occur.
 After all the calls to urlSession(_:downloadTask:didFinishDownloadingTo:)

 have been made, a special background-transfer only call is made: